-If an unexpected situation arises that makes you completely unable to take the exam within the allotted window, you must have a serious and verifiable excuse to qualify for a makeup exam.
+If an unexpected situation arises that makes you completely unable to make it to class for the exam, you must have a serious and verifiable excuse to qualify for a makeup exam.

-Contact me before the exam is due by leaving a message on email or phone voicemail.
+Contact me before the exam by leaving a message on email.

 Serious means emergency room visits, quarantine due to contagious infectious disease, and deaths in the family.